Thelukepet/course/background/sbt.md

 ### Next steps

-Before trying to analyze Commoncrawl data, I suggest to run a few spark exercises from [assignment 2a](A2a-spark-101.html) and [assignment 2b](A2b-execution-model.html).
+Before trying to analyze Commoncrawl data, I suggest to run a few spark exercises from [assignment 3](../assignments/A3-spark.html).
 You can save any notebook as just its Scala code by using the _save as_ option from the file menu.

-_Include a brief discussion, perhaps using a concerete example, in the introductory part of your blog post, taking your readers along on the road from interactive small scale prepatory experiments to actual use of a large cluster._
+_Include a brief discussion, perhaps using a concrete example, in the introductory part of your blog post, taking your readers along on the road from interactive small scale prepatory experiments to actual use of a large cluster._